 An Islington Council spokeswoman said this week: “We’re sorry that these parking fines were issued incorrectly.
 We’re looking into how this happened and are looking into what steps we can take to ensure this doesn’t happen again.

 “The council will cancel all of the incorrectly issued parking fines and refund those that have already been paid.”

 Caroline Russell, who is Green ward councillor for Highbury East which covers Arvon Road, said: “Spelling the name of the right road is step one, it is primary school level stuff.
 This is ridiculous.

 “They have made a mistake and they must contact all the drivers who were done for this and tell them what has happened.
 They cannot in all conscience keep that money if they have made this error.”

 Back in 2013, the council issued up to £1million worth of parking tickets which were later deemed illegal in Drayton Park Road.

 There was further outrage at the time when the council decided not to proactively contact those who had been stung by the fines.

-Terry Stacey, who led the council when the Liberal Democrats ran Islington, said: “This is yet more parking incompetence from this council.
+Terry Stacy, who led the council when the Liberal Democrats ran Islington, said: “This is yet more parking incompetence from this council.
 They should do the decent and honest thing and refund these people due to their incompetence.”